Turn off "Hide in Navigation". Then, consider:

 Seasonal gaps

 US 34 and US 212 both go over high-altitude mountain passes that receive heavy snowfall.
-These road segments are not cleared of snow and are closed to traffic every winter.
-And winter lasts a long time in the Rockies: in fact, on an annual basis these sections are actually closed to traffic for a longer period of time than they are open.
+These road segments are not cleared of snow during the winter months, so they are closed to traffic seasonally.
+And winter lasts a long time in the Rockies; in fact, on an annual basis these sections are actually closed to traffic for a longer period of time than they are open.
 The red segments shown on the maps below are closed annually, which has the effect of dividing their respective US routes into two disconnected sections:

 |